-He’s held records for skiing more than two million vertical feet in a year, skiing 62 vertical miles in a month and first descents in Norway, Chile, Pakistan and Canada.
-Recently we spoke with the renowned skier and picked his brain on a variety of topics.
+He’s held multiple achievements including a world record for skiing more than two million vertical feet in a single year, skiing 62 vertical miles in a month, and first descents in Norway, Chile, Pakistan, and Canada.
+We had the opportunity to speak with the renowned skier and picked his brain on a variety of topics.
 From learning more about how he uses modern tech to help his mountain guiding business in the form of the 57Hours app, to hearing the story of how he managed to ski two million feet, and even what drove him to make the switch from a standard automobile to an EV.

 Backcountry Ski Guiding